-As of March 31, 2017, the Company had \$15.0 million of unrecognized tax benefits, \$3.8 million of which would affect its effective tax rate if recognized after considering the valuation allowance.
+As of September 30, 2017, the Company had \$16.1 million of unrecognized tax benefits, \$4.5 million of which would affect its effective tax rate if recognized after considering the valuation allowance.
 As of December 31, 2016, the Company had \$14.4 million of unrecognized tax benefits, \$3.5 million of which would affect its effective tax rate if recognized after considering the valuation allowance.

 Uncertain tax positions relate to the allocation of income and deductions among the Company's global entities and to the determination of the research and development tax credit.
-It is reasonably possible that over the next twelve-month period, the Company may experience increases or decreases in its unrecognized tax benefits.
-However, it is not possible to determine either the magnitude or the range of increases or decreases at this time.
+The Company expects to release approximately \$0.6 million of its unrecognized tax benefits in the fourth quarter of 2017 as a result of a lapse of the statute of limitation.
+It is reasonably possible that over the next twelve-month period the Company may experience other increases or decreases in its unrecognized tax benefits.
+However, it is not possible to determine either the magnitude or the range of other increases or decreases at this time.

 The Company recognizes interest and penalties, if any, related to uncertain tax positions in its income tax provision.
-As of March 31, 2017 and December 31, 2016, the Company has approximately \$0.4 million and \$0.3 million of accrued interest related to uncertain tax positions, respectively, which were recorded in long-term income tax liabilities in the Condensed Consolidated Balance Sheets.
+As of September 30, 2017 and December 31, 2016, the Company has approximately \$0.5 million and \$0.3 million of accrued interest related to uncertain tax positions, respectively, which were recorded in long-term income tax liabilities in the Condensed Consolidated Balance Sheets.

-13. ACCUMULATED OTHER COMPREHENSIVE LOSS
+13. ACCUMULATED OTHER COMPREHENSIVE INCOME (LOSS)

-The following table summarizes the changes in accumulated other comprehensive loss (in thousands):
+The following table summarizes the changes in accumulated other comprehensive income (loss) (in thousands):

-on Ava ized Losses hilable-for- Securities Tra n Currency Anslation Ustments Total Balance as of January 1, 2017 \$ (1,023) \$ (3,192) \$ (4,215) Other comprehensive income before reclassifications 202 1,306 1,508 Amounts reclassified from accumulated other comprehensive loss - Net current period other comprehensive income 202 1,306 1,508 Balance as of March 31, 2017 \$ (821) \$ (1,886) \$ (2,707)
+Unrealized Losses on Available-for- Sale Securities Foreign Currency Translation Adjustments Total Balance as of January 1, 2017 \$ (1,023) \$ (3,192) \$ (4,215) Other comprehensive income before reclassifications 202 1,306 1,508 Amounts reclassified from accumulated other comprehensive loss Net current period other comprehensive income 202 1,306 1,508 Balance as of March 31, 2017 (821) (1,886) (2,707) Other comprehensive income before reclassifications 144 1,186 1,330 Amounts reclassified from accumulated other comprehensive loss (3) (3) Net current period other comprehensive income 141 1,186 1,327 Balance as of June 30, 2017 (680) (700) (1,380) Other comprehensive income before reclassifications 217 1,500 1,717 Amounts reclassified from accumulated other comprehensive income 5 5 Net current period other comprehensive income 222 1,500 1,722 Balance as of September 30, 2017 \$ (458) \$ 800 \$ 342